 Siberian Huskies are known for many things, and being overly dramatic or goofy is one of them!
 Let’s take a look at exactly why huskies are so dramatic.

-So, why are huskies so dramatic?
-The official term for this dramatic behavior is “reactive”.
-Huskies demonstrate this reactive behavior in moments of confrontation or whenever asked to do something they don’t want to.
+The official term for dramatic behavior in huskies is “reactive”.
+Huskies demonstrate reactive behavior in moments of confrontation (good or bad) or whenever asked to do something they don’t want to.
+Huskies have strong personalities which only adds to a more dramatic reaction.

 Let’s take a deeper look into why Huskies show this dramatic behavior.